viperML/dotfiles/README.md

 ![](_img/2021_04_8.jpg)

-These are my personal configuration files formy Linux and Windows machines.
+These are my personal configuration files for my Linux and Windows machines.
 Feel free to grab anything that you find interesting.

 ## Installation
 I am using a dotfile boostrapper: [anishathalye/dotbot](https://github.com/anishathalye/dotbot) which